TaylorEdgerton/Wiki-Sync-Obsidian/README.md

 ## Installation

-1. Build the plugin bundle or copy the generated `wiki-sync/release/wiki-sync/` directory into your vault's `.obsidian/plugins/wiki-sync/` directory.
+1. Download the release and extract it into the .obsidian/plugins directory of your vault. or Build the plugin bundle or copy the generated `wiki-sync/release/wiki-sync/` directory into your vault's `.obsidian/plugins/wiki-sync/` directory.
-2. Or download the release and extract it into the .obsidian/plugins directory of your vault.
 3. Use Obsidian Desktop `1.11.4` or newer so the plugin can use `SecretStorage` for local database passwords.
 4. Prepare a PostgreSQL 18 database with the TimescaleDB extension enabled.
 5. Restart Obsidian or reload community plugins.